Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Results and Discussion

-Figure ~\ref{fig_optical}(a) and ~\ref{fig_optical}(b) show the imaginary [Im ($\upvarepsilon$)] and real [Re ($\upvarepsilon$)] part of the dielectric function, respectively.
+Fig. ~\ref{fig_optical}(a) and ~\ref{fig_optical}(b) show the imaginary [Im ($\upvarepsilon$)] and real [Re ($\upvarepsilon$)] part of the dielectric function, respectively.
 The real static part (at $\omega=0$) of the dielectric function is a direct measure of refractive index.
 Higher the refractive index, better will be the probability to absorb light.
-On alloying, the refractive index is increased, and thus, the optical properties are enhanced.
-Its value is varying from $2.46-2.88$.
-The static Re ($\upvarepsilon$) is 2.46 for pristine Cs$_2$AgInCl$_6$, and increased on alloying (see Figure~\ref{fig_optical}b, Figure S4 and Table S2).
+On alloying, the refractive index is increased (range: $1.98-2.15$), and thus, the optical properties are enhanced.
+The static Re ($\upvarepsilon$) is 2.05 for pristine Cs$_2$AgInCl$_6$, and the value has increased on alloying (see Fig.~\ref{fig_optical}(b), Fig. S6 and Table S4 in SI).
 The imaginary part reflects the transitions from occupied to unoccupied bands.
-The imaginary absorption edge and onset are red shifted and hence, the visible light response is induced on alloying (see Figure~\ref{fig_optical}a).
-Figure~\ref{fig_optical}c shows the absorption coefficient $\alpha(\omega)$, which is related to real and imaginary part of the dielectric function as follows:
+The absorption edge is red shifted and hence, the visible light response has been achieved upon alloying (see Fig.~\ref{fig_optical}(a)).
+The absorption spectra have also been obtained that corroborates with the red shift observed (see Fig.~\ref{fig_optical}(c)).
+The absorption coefficient $\alpha(\omega)$ is related to the dielectric function as follows:

-We have seen that on alloying, the peaks of the absorption spectra are red shifted and hence, these mixed sublattices display response in the visible light.
-This response is attributed to the reduction in band gap as shown in Figure~\ref{fig_optical}d.
+This visible response is attributed to the reduction in band gap as shown in Fig.~\ref{fig_optical}(d).
+The other optical parameters such as refractive index, extinction coefficient, reflectivity, optical conductivity, and energy loss spectrum have also been obtained from the dielectric tensor (see Section XII in SI).